ivangfr/kubernetes-minikube-environment/author-book-review-helm-chart/README.md

 ## Cleanup

-In a terminal and, inside `kubernetes-environment/author-book-review-helm-chart` folder, run the script below to uninstall all services and applications
+In a terminal and, inside `kubernetes-environment/author-book-review-helm-chart` folder, run the script below to uninstall all services, applications and `dev` namespace
 ```
 ./cleanup.sh
 ```